iTwin/presentation/packages/hierarchies/learning/Formatting.md

 <!-- END EXTRACTION -->

-In the above example, the formatter customizes boolean values' formatting and relies on default formatter for other types.
+In the above example, the formatter customizes boolean values' formatting and relies on the default formatter for other types.
 The default formatter is delivered through `@itwin/presentation-shared` package and knows how to format basic primitive types.
-To support units' formatting, a formatter needs access to ECSchemas and know user's preferred unit system - `@itwin/presentation-core-interop` delivers one such formatter through the `createValueFormatter` factory function:
+To support units' formatting, a formatter needs access to ECSchemas and know the user's preferred unit system. `@itwin/presentation-core-interop` delivers one such formatter through the `createValueFormatter` factory function:

 <!-- [[include: [Presentation.Hierarchies.Formatting.CoreInteropFormatterExample.Imports, Presentation.Hierarchies.Formatting.CoreInteropFormatterExample], ts]] -->
 <!-- BEGIN EXTRACTION -->